Birmingham Municipal Bank: Foundation and early Years

 The old Bank ceased to take deposits at the end of October 1919 and was wound up in November, the business to be continued in the new Bank – the Birmingham Municipal Bank, established under the Birmingham Corporation Act 1919.
 The new Bank had opened in September with a head office and 17 branches.
-The branches were often a room in s house or shop, and often only part time (13 out of 20 in 1920) but permanent premises were found once the business became established.
+The branches were often a room in a house or shop, and often only part time (13 out of 20 in 1920) but permanent premises were found once the business became established.
 Almost immediately, a housing department was established, giving the Bank characteristics of a building society.
 Applicants had to be depositors and the property be in the city.
 Initially loans were limited to 50% of the price and a limit of £800 valuation.
 In 1921 increased to a more conventional 80% and £1000.
 Perhaps the most radical of the Council’s policies was the decision in 1923 to allow tenants to buy their own houses, with the mortgage provided by the Bank; the proceeds were to be used to build new houses.
 By 1927, the end of Hilton’s book, deposits had reached £7.8m and there were 32 branches.

 The success of the Birmingham Municipal Bank, which was to become the second largest local savings bank in Britain, led to campaigns by other authorities, especially in Labour areas, to form their own municipal banks.
 However, the Treasury was not supportive and attempts to introduce bills failed.
 The Bradbury Committee Report of 1928 commended Birmingham but did not recommend others following.
 Powers were occasionally granted as with Cardiff and Birkenhead but because of the restrictions imposed, they were abandoned.